4th Field Survey Squadron (Australia): Organisation

 A systematic military survey program commenced in Australia in 1910.
 Early field surveys and mapping were concentrated around capital cities and important port facilities.
-In the late-1920s a sub-section of the Survey Section – Royal Australian Engineers (Permanent) moved from Brisbane, QLD to Adelaide, SA to commence work there.
+In the late-1920s a sub-section of the Survey Section – Royal Australian Engineers (Permanent) moved from Brisbane, Queensland to Adelaide, South Australia to commence work there.

-During the Second World War there were no Army survey units based in South Australia but military survey maps were produced as part of the emergency mapping program in collaboration with the State Lands Department.
-In the Northern Territory 7th Field Survey Section was relieved in April 1943 by 1 Section, 6th Army Topographic Survey Company after serving for two years in that theatre.
-1 Section remained in Northern Australia until war's end.
+During the Second World War there were no army survey units based in South Australia but military survey maps were produced as part of the emergency mapping program in collaboration with the State Lands Department.
+The Northern Territory 7th Field Survey Section was relieved in April 1943 by 1 Section, 6th Army Topographic Survey Company after serving for two years in that theatre.
+Section 1 remained in Northern Australia until war's end.

 From 1946 to 1951 Army Headquarters (AHQ) Field Survey Section (Melbourne VIC) and a detachment from 5th Field Survey Company (Sydney NSW) conducted surveys in South Australia for nationally important projects such as the Woomera Rocket Range and industrial development around the upper Spencer Gulf areas of Whyalla, Port Augusta and Port Pirie.
 AHQ Field Survey Section (Central Command Detachment) with an establishment of three officers and twenty-two other ranks was formed in Adelaide at Largs Bay in February 1952 to take responsibility for mapping of Woomera and military mapping in all parts of the state.
 The section was redesignated Central Command Field Survey Section in 1953 moving into Hampstead Barracks and then moving to Keswick Barracks in 1954.
 The unit was redesignated Central Command Field Survey Unit in 1961 moving to the old cavalry stables in what became a part of a purpose built facility occupied in 1973.
-In 1970 the unit was redesignated 4th Field Survey Squadron with an increased establishment of five officers and seventy-five other ranks until that was reduced in the mid-1970s to five officers and forty-seven other ranks.
+In 1970 the unit was reassigned as 4th Field Survey Squadron with an increased establishment of five officers and seventy-five other ranks until that was reduced in the mid-1970s to five officers and forty-seven other ranks.
 In 1973 command of the unit moved from the regional command (HQ 4th Military District – Keswick Barracks, Adelaide, SA) to the functional command structure under HQ Field Force Command – Victoria Barracks, Sydney, NSW.
 This organisation remained until the major Corps restructure in 1989/90 when the unit was the only remaining Corps field survey unit in Australia and was moved under the command of the Army Survey Regiment.
 At this time it was increased in strength to nine officers and sixty-eight other ranks.
 Command changed again in 1993 when 4 Fd Svy Sqn was again a direct command unit of Land Command until it was disbanded in 1996.
 On disbandment the personnel establishment was transferred to augment 1st Topographic Survey Squadron to enhance the field deployable survey capability.